Ialdabaoth/modularFuelTanks/Release/readme.txt

 HOW IT WORKS:

-1. First, you need a part configured with a moduleFuelTanks, like so:
+1. First, you need a part configured with a ModuleFuelTanks, like so:

 MODULE
 {
-	name = moduleFuelTanks
+	name = ModuleFuelTanks
 	volume = 400
 	basemass = 0.25
 	TANK